2018 Summer Geology Field Camp

 Click here to access online application.

 Deadline for application was March 17, 2018, but due to a couple of late drops we have three open slots for all sections, and an additional few single sections.
 Applications will be considered until all sections are full.

-Here is an Equipment List of things you will need for this course.
+Here is the 2018 Equipment List of things you will need for this course.
 (Will be updated in May.)